Return

 6. Siri Voice Dial

 Siri is the iPhone’s assistant.
-It is a program that allows one to give voice commands to a smartphone without touching the screen.
+It is a program that enables users to give voice commands to their smartphones without needing to touch the screen.

 Instead of manually dialling a phone number, Siri can help your loved one place a call by simply using the ‘Voice Dial’ feature.